 The world of journalism has changed drastically over the past years.
-Like many other news media, we are finding ways to reinvent ourselves and appeal to our audience, while not forgetting the good old journalistic values: when making a story we hear all parties, and we practice the Code of Bordeaux.
+Like many other news media, we are finding ways to reinvent ourselves and appeal to our audience, while not forgetting the good old journalistic values, as defined in the Code of Bordeaux.

 Hearing both sides of the story.
 One of the most important principles of journalism is hearing both sides of the argument.
 U-Today is committed to this principle, in order to produce reliable journalism.

 When writing an article, we aim to include multiple perspectives.
 The principle of hearing both sides of the argument is not necessary for every publication, but it is absolutely compulsory when factual accusations against a person or organisation are being made.

 Once published, it stays published.
 Contributions to a discussion will not be removed by us afterwards on request.
 Do not say or write things that you may regret later.